 Over recent years we have established a successful transition programme to help Reception children settle in at the start of the new school year.
 Some children find starting school very tiring, so for the first two weeks of school our Reception children attend part time, building up gradually to a full school day.
-Nursery visits take place in the previous term and home visits take place just before the children start school in September.
+Nursery visits take place in the previous term and in-school visits during the first school week in September.
+During the second week, half the class will come in for three mornings, the others in the afternoon, and then the groups will swap.
 After this introductory period, the children are ready for a full school day.
 Occasionally this may vary, depending on the needs of the individual child, and we are always happy to discuss this with you.